 Our kidneys suffer badly from our modern habits

-as many don’t drink enough water while consuming large quantities coffee and fizzy drinks.
+as many don’t drink enough water while consuming large quantities of coffee and fizzy drinks.

 - a counter to kidney and bladder complaints